Frequently Asked Questions

 The FAQ section provides important information that you need to know before proceeding on to payment, and will answer most questions that you may have.
 Please read it over carefully.

 What service do you provide?

 The service we provide is plain and simple.
-Within a few minutes of a spot becoming available in your course, we will send you a text message on your cell phone, and an email notification.
+Within thirty seconds of a spot becoming available in your course, we will send you a text message on your cell phone, and an email notification.
 This way, you can quickly log-in to UBC SSC, and snatch up the available spot before anyone else.

 What courses can I get notifications for?